catlag/tasks_ionic/README.md

-A simple todo app built with Angular.js
+A simple taks app built with ionic and Angular.js.